-If you have an SAT and ACT coming up, you might think it’s a good idea to

-    just “cram” the few days and nights before, rather than studying the weeks

-    prior.
-You may even believe you can just look everything over the evening

-    before and be good to go.
-This isn’t a solid plan and it actually doesn’t
+If you have an SAT and ACT coming up, you might think it’s a good idea to just “cram” the few days and nights before, rather than studying the weeks prior.
+You may even believe you can just look over everything the evening before and be good to go.
+This isn’t a solid plan and cramming doesn’t actually work.

-    work.
 In fact, it will probably cause you to do worse on either test.
-Here’s
+Here’s why:

-    why.

 You’ll Be Exhausted During the Test Date

 If you cram in study time the night before and lose sleep because of it, you won’t have the energy to take the SAT or ACT properly.
 Lack of sleep can cause problems with thinking as well as irritability.
 You most likely will have trouble focusing on the test and the score you receive will probably be lower than you expected.

 It’s always best to have a good night’s sleep the night before your SAT or ACT as well as a healthy meal prior to heading to the test.
 Both will help ensure you’re awake and prepared to take the exam.

 Have you ever noticed that after a few hours of studying, your brain just can’t make sense of what you’re reading anymore?
 That’s because your brain can only handle so much studying at a time.
 After a while, you simply won’t retain any more information and it will be wasted time.
 Breaks are essential to understanding what you’re reading and keeping what you read and study in your mind for long periods of time.